vidit09/ada-project/README.md

 ## Data description
 1. Obtained from: https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/
 2. Size: ~ 1.7 Billion JSON objects
-3. Posts from years _ to _ :  (to figure out from the data)
-4. Fields:  Better see it with an example!
+3. Fields:  Better see it with an example!
  ```json
  	{"gilded":0,"author_flair_text":"Male","author_flair_css_class":"male","retrieved_on":1425124228,"ups":3,"subreddit_id":"t5_2s30g","edited":false,"controversiality":0,"parent_id":"t1_cnapn0k","subreddit":"AskMen","body":"I can't agree with passing the blame, but I'm glad to hear it's at least helping you with the anxiety.
 I went the other direction and started taking responsibility for everything.
 I had to realize that people make mistakes including myself and it's gonna be alright.
 I don't have to be shackled to my mistakes and I don't have to be afraid of making them. ","created_utc":"1420070668","downs":0,"score":3,"author":"TheDukeofEtown","archived":false,"distinguished":null,"id":"cnasd6x","score_hidden":false,"name":"t1_cnasd6x","link_id":"t3_2qyhmp"}
  ```